Trump packs trade team with veterans of steel wars with China

 Some of these cases have resulted in massive penalties against Chinese imports, including duties of more than 500 percent on Chinese cold-rolled steel used in autos and appliances.

-Lawyers Robert Lighthizer and Jeffrey Gerrish have represented United States Steel (X.N) and Stephen Vaughn has represented AK Steel (AKS.N) in these cases.
+Lawyers Robert Lighthizer and Jeffrey Gerrish have represented United States Steel and Stephen Vaughn has represented AK Steel in these cases.
 The three are also part of Trump's trade team.

 Lighthizer, Gerrish, Vaughn, Ross and DiMicco either declined to comment for this story or did not respond to Reuters' requests for interviews.